yonahcodes/CS50x/week5_data_structures/lecture5.md

 <br><br>

-### Now that we have our node type defined, we can create a Linked List:
+**Now that we have our node type defined, we can create a Linked List**:

 <br>